 Enrollment in a CSR health insurance plan must take place through a health insurance marketplace, otherwise known as a public exchange.
 Enrollees in a CSR plan do not have to track their out-of-pocket costs for a later reimbursement.
 The CSR administers the reduced level of cost-sharing for medical services.

 While changes in income can result in an enrollee losing his or her eligibility to stay enrolled in a Silver-CSR Plan, the enrollee would not be responsible to reimburse the plan for previously received cost-sharing reductions.

-Native Americans whose family income is less than 300% of the Federal Poverty Level shall have no cost-sharing payments.
-However, the qualified health plan must be purchased through a health insurance exchange.
+Native Americans whose family income is less than 300% of the Federal Poverty Level have no cost-sharing payments.
+However, the qualified health plan must be purchased through a health insurance marketplace.